opencharles/mention-notifications-ejb/README.md

 When making the HTTP Post, the checker also adds the **Authorization** header containing **github.auth.token**.
 This is for 2 reasons:

 1. Security.
 You want to make sure nobody starts POSTing randomly to your receiver's endpoint.
 2. To make sure that both the checker and the bot use the same Github account.
-It wouldn't make a lot of sense for account A to act on the notifications of account B. However, this part is up to you to implement in the receiver - you can send other kind of token for security only, leaving aside this constraint.

-Of course, you can leave the receiver's POST endpoint open and forget about this part, but I guess you don't go in vacation leaving your house unlocked, do you?
+It wouldn't make a lot of sense for account A to act on the notifications of account B. However, this is up to you to implement - you can leave the receiver's POST endpoint open and forget about this part, but I guess you don't go in vacation leaving your house unlocked, do you?

 ## How I use it
 I use this in one of my projects so far and will probably use it again with others.
 It was initially a part of said repository but I decided to pull it out and make it reusable.